iqapps/WebCam_ImageProcessing/README.md

 the keyboard, while viewing the image change.

-As a developer you just copy a processor file, replace the name, replace the image processing code, and add the processor with a include at the top of the main cpp file.
+As a developer you just copy a processor file, replace the name, replace the image processing code, and add the processor with #include at the top of the main cpp file.
 Thats it.

 Have fun...